microsoft/AutonomousDrivingCookbook/README.md

 #### **NOTE:**

-This project is developed and being maintained by the Microsoft Deep Learning and Robotics Garage Chapter.
+This project is developed and being maintained by [Project Road Runner](https://www.microsoft.com/en-us/garage/blog/2018/04/project-road-runner-train-autonomous-driving-algorithms-for-road-safety/) at Microsoft Garage.
 This is currently a work in progress.
 We will continue to add more tutorials and scenarios based on requests from our users and the availability of our collaborators.

 ------
 <p align="center">